 A campervan seat swivel is designed to open up your van living space and will undoubtedly be a valuable addition to your campervan conversion.

-There are differences between a RIB driver and RIB passenger seat swivel plate, so it’s worth noting here that this guide is purely for the single driver's seat.
+There are differences between a RIB driver and RIB passenger seat swivel plate, and between offset and non-offset, so it’s worth noting here that this guide is purely for the single driver's seat.

 Step 1 - Removing the seat